miney-py/mineysocket/README.md

 The IP mineysocket is listening on.
 With "127.0.0.1" only you can connect, with "*" or "0.0.0.0" anyone in the network or internet can connect.

-WARNING: It could be dangerous to open this to everyone in the intenet!
+WARNING: It could be dangerous to open this to everyone in the internet!
 Only change if you know what you are doing!
 If you don't know, let it at "127.0.0.1".
 ```
 mineysocket.host_port = 29999
 ```
-The TCP-Port mineysocket is listening.
+The TCP port mineysocket is listening.

 ## Notes